pretix/pretix-docs/docs/tutorial/continuous-operation/products.md

 ## Conclusion

 We have created all the tickets and other products that we are planning to sell in our shop, sorted them into categories, and added them to quotas.
-We can now move on to [setting up payment methods](payment.md) that our customers can use to purchase these products.
+We can now move on to [creating dates](dates.md) which we will host in the context of our event series.